-The effect of an accidental refrigerant leak in a DX (direct expansion) Refrigerant Cycle
+Impact of accidental refrigerant leak in DX (direct expansion) Cycle on

-- Safety of installers, service engineers, operators and USERS (operational & accidental release)
+- Safety (flammability & Toxicity) of installers, service engineers, operators and USERS (accidental release)

-- GWP (Global Warming Potentional) (operational & accidental release)
+- TEWI* (Total Environmental Warming Impact) Includes energy consumption (operational & accidental release)

-- Environmental effect ODP (Ozone Depletion Potential) (accidental release)
+- ODP (Ozone Depletion Potential) CFC & HCFC (accidental release)

 i) Flammability being A1 Non-Flammable, A2/A2L Flammable or A3 Extremly Flammable & Explosive.